Support For Families Of Addicts In Los Angeles, CA

 Finally, we offer help, while establishing consequences.
 As much as it hurts to say no to someone we love, we may have to offer an ultimatum such as, “Either you go into treatment, or you have to leave.”

 Sometimes, we simply have to allow our loved one to reach a low point before they accept help.
 If they are willing to seek treatment, support them wholeheartedly.
 That is what love is all about.

-Even strong relationships take a lot of work to maintain; they require commitment, effort, honesty and compromise from all parties.
+Even strong relationships take a lot of work to maintain; they require commitment, effort, honesty, and compromise from all parties.
 Throw addiction recovery into the mix, and relationships can be fraught with additional challenges.
 Early sobriety is a fragile time, and it is critical that the person in recovery concentrate all efforts on getting and staying well.

 The two biggest relationship challenges in early recovery are learning to trust again and learning to forgive.
-All parties may struggle with these issues, and everyone involved will need to practice honesty, open-mindedness and willingness.
+All parties may struggle with these issues, and everyone involved will need to practice honesty, open-mindedness, and willingness.
 This does not happen overnight, however.

-All parties will need to work at the relationship, not just the addicted person.
+All parties will need to work on the relationship, not just the addicted person.
 However, it is critical that the addict maintain their sobriety, for without sobriety and recovery, there can be no basis for healthy relationships.

-If a certain family member tries to undermine the recovery in any way, resorts to emotional blackmail, refuses to forgive the loved one or refuses to get help for their own addiction, the individual in recovery may have no choice but to keep a distance.
+If a certain family member tries to undermine the recovery in any way, resorts to emotional blackmail, refuses to forgive the loved one, or refuses to get help for their own addiction, the individual in recovery may have no choice but to keep a distance.
 As painful as severing ties can be, doing so may prove to be the only way the individual can recover.
 In the end, nothing matters more.